Genez-io/genezio-landing-page/content/posts/implement_shopping_cart.md

 }
 ```

-At this point you are probably asking yourself what `hincrby` or `hgetall` are actually doing.
+At this point, you are probably asking yourself what `hincrby` or `hgetall` are actually doing.

 The Redis database has the following structure - each entry is uniquely identified by a key `cart:uniqueSessionId` and it points to a hashmap that contains pairs of `item:count` for each item in the shopping cart.